Imagine a World series, 2017

 Speaking on intersections of reproductive justice health and art at So((U))L Headquarters at Zanj Radio, Jamaica, West Indies, 2017

-This large scale portrait series is in conjunction with my long term film project, I Be Your Water named after a Sweet Honey in the Rock song.
+This large scale portrait series is in conjunction with my long term film project, To Move Mountains.
+I Be Your Water is named after a Sweet Honey in the Rock song.
 The project explores and honors the lives and work of three Black radical women : Nina Angela Mercer, dequi kioni sadiki and Chanel Porchia who have been the heart of Black Liberation and movements for human rights work in NYC.

 For the last 3+ years I have been blessed to get to learn about the work of these women who empower and inspire.
 These larger than life portraits are representations that “saint” them as a form of storytelling.